SonicEraZoR/Portal-Base/README.md

 Portal
 =====

 This is the old Portal source code ported to Source Engine 2013.
 I made this because I wanted to make proper Half-Life 2 with Portal gun, but I have no idea how to fix all of the bugs that occur in Portal on Half-Life 2 maps (like Metrocops not shooting bullets, various glitches with portals etc.).
-So I hope someone more experienced with Source engine will fix them.
+So I hope someone more experienced with Source engine will help me fix them.

 ## Dependencies